satpalnovacept/netllify-cms-hugo/site/content/_index.md

 ---
-title: satpal aa
+title: satpal alalaria
-heading: wzrextrcyvubinoimp
+heading: this is a new demo site
-subtitle: vjakbjakxnslxbXNLXKHAVKBJN;LM';
+subtitle: saidyayayay
-image: /img/63-2-.png
+image: /img/2.png
-image1: /img/2.png
+image1: /img/3.png
-image2: /img/3.png
+image2: /img/1.png
-image3: /img/1.png
+image3: /img/2.png
-textHeading: SATPALAL
+textHeading: our products
 ---
-H﻿VAJKSBAXKJBAS
+t﻿his is a demo site